Fire Chief, Rick Bartee

-Fire Marshal Jason Rizzi began his fire service career in 1999 and has served with the Sonoma County Department of Emergency Services and the West Sacramento Fire Department before joining the Roseville Fire Department in 2011.
-In 2013 Chief Rizzi retired from the United States Coast Guard Reserve as a Chief Warrant Officer with 22 years of service.
-He holds a Bachelor of Science degree in Fire Science and several International Code Council certifications.
+Jason Rizzi began his fire service career in 1999 and served with the Sonoma County Department of Emergency Services and the West Sacramento Fire Department before joining the Roseville Fire Department in 2011.
+In 2013, Division Chief Rizzi retired from the United States Coast Guard Reserve as a Chief Warrant Officer with 22 years of service.
+He holds a Bachelor of Science degree in Fire Science and several International Code Council certifications

 Division Chief Fire Training and EMS, David Dolson

 Rich Harlan began his fire service career at the Folsom Fire Department and joined the Roseville Fire Department in 1995 as a Firefighter/Paramedic.
-He served 7 years as a F/F Paramedic, 6 years as a Fire Engineer and 8 years as a Fire Captain before promoting to the rank of Battalion Chief.
+He served seven years as a F/F Paramedic, six years as a Fire Engineer and eight years as a Fire Captain before promoting to the rank of Battalion Chief.
 He is a certified Hazardous Materials Specialist, Technical Rescue Specialist and has been a Paramedic since 1992.
-Battalion Chief Harlan has also taught at the Sierra College Fire Academy and holds a Bachelor of Science degree in Fire Technology and is a State Certified Fire officer.
+Battalion Chief Harlan has taught at the Sierra College Fire Academy, holds a Bachelor of Science degree in Fire Technology and is a State Certified Fire officer.